top of page

 Liz, who is a Druid, sent the following:

-Next month's theme — Empathy
+Next month's theme — Promise

 We want to hear from you!
 Please feel free to share your words or practices.